 Date: 12 Nov 1919

 It was thought that she had been murdered between 12 November and 6 December 1919 and cut up and dumped in the mineshaft.
+An inquest into her death in 1961 named a man that was thought to have murdered her, a marine engineer that she had been bigamously married to.

 Mamie Stuart had been a chorus girl and a typist.
 She was from Sunderland but was last seen in Swansea.
 She was the daughter of a ship's Captain.

-She had been bigamously married to a marine engineer who later died in 1958 and it was thought that evidence point to him as the murderer.
+She had been bigamously married to a marine engineer who later died in 1958 and it was thought that the evidence pointed to him being the murderer.
 The marine superintendent was charged with bigamously marrying her at South Shields in March 1918 and convicted and sentenced to 18 months hard labour.
 He had previously been married in 1905.
 He had denied that he had formerly married her saying that he had met her in July 1917 and they had stayed together at several addresses but where not married and that he had not seen her since December 1919.

-At his trial letters were presented in evidence from him to Mamie Stuart in which he had begun 'My Darling Wife', 'My Sweet Little Wife' and so on and had been ended with 'Your loving hubby' and 'From your hubby' and 'Your Husband' etc..
+At his trial letters were presented in evidence from him to Mamie Stuart in which he had begun, 'My Darling Wife', 'My Sweet Little Wife' and so on and had been ended with 'Your loving hubby' and 'From your hubby' and 'Your Husband' etc..

 One letter that he had written said 'You ask to be free.
 Are you not more free than any other girl?
 You wander to and fro at your own sweet will, no one to question or prohibit you.
 Now you see that such is not what you ought to do.
 I do not quite understand in what manner I can do more.
 It does not lie in my power.
 I have no intention of doing such awful things as you suggest.
 I can only imagine you mean me to go on a wrong path so that you can divorce me.
 I will not believe that you have ever done anything that I could complain of.
 I gave myself to you long ago.
 You never seemed to care after a few short weeks.
 You flaunted me before your friends.
 I did my best for you.
 I gave you my name and my love, and you trifled with both'.